suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 **Step-3:**

 <pre>
-On windows command prompt, run command <b>py -3.7 vmanage_apis.py control-status --system_ip 10.3.0.1</b><br>to get the control connections status for WAN edge router with system ip address 10.3.0.1
+On windows command prompt, run command <b>py -3.7 vmanage_apis.py control-status --system_ip 10.3.0.1</b> to get<br>the control connections status for WAN edge router with system ip address 10.3.0.1
 </pre>

 In `control-status` option, we use resource URI `/device/control/synced/connections?deviceId=<system-ip>` to fetch the status of control connections.